zhiayang/sap/README.md

 The eventual goal of this project is to completely replace LaTeX as my document typesetting system.
 To this end, there are some "big features" that are yet to come:

-1. Graphics support rivalling at least the basic feature of PGF/TikZ
+1. Graphics support rivalling at least the basic features of PGF/TikZ
 2. Full document metaprogramming (freely manipulating text)
 3. ...?